-Investors - Residents of Florida and the U.S. Virgin Islands that are (i) persons (including entities or arrangements controlled by, owned by, or existing for the benefit of such persons) who, prior to receipt of this offering circular, are members of, contributors to, or participants in CGIF, churches that are members of a Southern Baptist Convention and/or a Baptist State Convention affiliated with the Southern Baptist Convention, or other autonomous churches or church ministries adhering to the beliefs and religious principles of the Baptist Faith and Message and their para-church ministries, or in any religious organization that has a programmatic relationship with any of the foregoing, (ii) independent church that is a member of the Southern Baptist Convention and/or a Baptist State Convention affiliated with the Southern Baptist Convention, or other autonomous churches or ministries adhering to the beliefs and religious convention and/or a Baptist State Convention affiliated with the Southern Baptist Convention and/or a Baptist State Convention affiliated with the Southern Baptist Convention, or other autonomous churches or ministries adhering to the beliefs and religious principles of the Baptist State Convention affiliated with the Southern Baptist Convention, or other autonomous churches or ministries adhering to the beliefs and religious principles of the Baptist Faith and Message, and their para-church ministries, or any religious organization that has a programmatic relationship with any of the foregoing or CGIF, or (iii) any ancestor, descendant other relative, beneficiary or successor in interest of any person described in (i) or (ii) above.
+Investors - Residents of Alabama, Florida, Georgia, and the U.S. Virgin Islands that are (i) persons (including entities or arrangements controlled by, owned by, or existing for the benefit of such persons) who, prior to receipt of this Offering Circular, are members of, contributors to, or participants in CGIF, autonomous churches or church-related ministries that are possessing like-minded beliefs and commitments as Florida Baptists and/or a Baptist State Convention affiliated with the Southern Baptist Convention, or in any religious organization that has a programmatic relationship with any of the foregoing, (ii) autonomous churches or church-related ministries that are possessing like-minded beliefs and commitments as Florida Baptists and/or a Baptist State Convention affiliated with the Southern Baptist Convention, or that have a programmatic relationship with any of the foregoing, or (iii) any ancestor, descendant other relative, beneficiary, or successor in interest of any person described in (i) or (ii) above.